jl-flores/udem-2018-bioinfo/README.md

 - script2_get_ncRNA.py

 ## signature-norm <a name="signature-norm"></a>
-Folds fixed-length substructures within transcripts from a local file to calculate to compute baseline statistics for each motif.
+Fold fixed-length substructures within transcripts from a local file to calculate to compute baseline statistics for each motif.
 Save the frequency counts for these substructures into a parquet file.
-- Normalization_fold_all_mrna.py (rename to more meaningful)
+- Normalization_get_avg.py
 - Normalization_fold_all_mrna_ints_upd.py
 - Normalization_get_stdev.py
 - Normalization_get_correlation.py